Finite temperature quantum condensations in the space of states: a new perspective for quantum annealing: Introduction

-The general result proven in~\cite{QPTA}, valid at $T=0$, is as follows.
-If we can find a partition of the space of states $\mathcal{H}$ of the system into two subspaces, $\mathcal{H} = \mathcal{H}_\mathrm{cond} \oplus \mathcal{H}_\mathrm{norm}$, such that, in the TDL, $\dim \mathcal{H}_\mathrm{cond}/ \dim \mathcal{H} \to 0$ and the ground state energies of $H$ restricted to these subspaces cross each other at a finite value of $\Gamma$ (or $J$), then the system undergoes a first-order QPT driven by this parameter.
-In fact, crossing this point the ground state of the system steeply changes from being a superposition in the \textit{normal} subspace, as large as $\mathcal{H}$, to a superposition in the \textit{condensed} subspace, with vanishing relative dimension.
-We thus have a condensation QPT.
+Recently, we have introduced a class of first-order QPTs taking place, at $T=0$, via a condensation in the space of states~\cite{QPTA}.
+Consider a partition of the space of states $\mathcal{H}$ of the system into two subspaces, $\mathcal{H} = \mathcal{H}_\mathrm{cond} \oplus \mathcal{H}_\mathrm{norm}$, such that, in the TDL, $\dim \mathcal{H}_\mathrm{cond}/ \dim \mathcal{H} \to 0$ and suppose to follow, for a very large time $t$, the evolution of an initial quantum state belonging to $\mathcal{H}_\mathrm{cond}$.
+A heuristic, ergodicity-breaking argument, applies, which is inspired by the exact probabilistic representation of the quantum evolution introduced in~\cite{BPDAJL}: due to the fact that $\mathcal{H}_\mathrm{cond}$ has vanishing relative dimension, in the TDL, the system will spend a vanishing fraction of $t$ inside $\mathcal{H}_\mathrm{cond}$ unless it finds that it is energetically more convenient to remain in $\mathcal{H}_\mathrm{cond}$.
+In other words, at $T=0$, in the TDL the energy of the system becomes the minimum between the GS energies of $H$ restricted to $\mathcal{H}_\mathrm{cond}$ and $\mathcal{H}_\mathrm{norm}$.
+Now, if for some finite value of the Hamiltonian parameter $\Gamma$ (or $J$), the above two GS energies cross each other, the system undergoes a first-order QPT driven by this parameter.
+More precisely, crossing this point the GS of the system steeply changes from being a superposition in the \textit{normal} subspace $\mathcal{H}_\mathrm{norm}$, asymptotically as large as $\mathcal{H}$, to being a superposition in the \textit{condensed} subspace $\mathcal{H}_\mathrm{cond}$, with vanishing relative dimension.
+This is what we call a condensation QPT.
+Notice that, by construction, the \textit{normal} and \textit{condensed} GS are orthogonal.